Marwan-Hamze/MscController/README.md

 Build and Install using CMAKE.

-Run any Choreonoid file using the HRP4 robot then mc_rtc_ticker display.launch.
+Run any Choreonoid file using the HRP2KAI robot then mc_rtc_ticker display.launch.
 (Running the Choreonoid files installed with this repository might not work)

-The default configuration corresponds to the case when the robot is standing on 2 deformable surfaces.
-The configuration needs to be changed so that the controller works when the robot is standing on the rigid, flat ground.

 ## GUI use description